karras/ansible-collection-linux_client/roles/cis_baseline/README.md

 chapters and controls have not yet been implemented:

 * 1.3 Filesystem Integrity Checking (missing and broken AIDE packages)
-* 1.4.4 Interactive Boot Disabling (not supported for systemd-boot)
+* 1.4.4 Interactive Boot Deactivation (not supported for systemd-boot)
+* 1.5.4 Prelink Deactivation (not available for Arch Linux)
+* 1.6 Mandatory Access Control (not available for Arch Linux)

 ## Example Playbook